 It's here that the story starts to get deliciously interesting at Saint-Germain-en-Laye, as it's where François I married la Reine Claude in 1514.
 Since then, the rosace was filled in, as the banquet hall he added on was right behind it.

-Each time I walk around the Chapel, I can't help thinking of greengage plums.
-Did you know that the Greengage plum is known as Reine Claude in French, named after François I's Queen as she adored them so much?
-La Reine Claude would have surely approved with it spread on her royal baguette over breakfast with François I.
+Did you know that the Greengage plum is known as Reine Claude in French?
+It's named after François I's Queen, as she adored them so much.

 François I at Saint-Germain-en-Laye